zkreutzjanz/gcp-runpod-service-template/ReadMe.md

 # What is this?
 This is a template repository for creating a runpod service that works on both pods and serverless.
+Still have to git clone in runpod pod when init, but this is meant for network volumes as well.

 # What is required?
 1. Google cloud sdk installed